MarauderPixie/MethAI_warehouse_task/README.md

 ### `warehouse.py`

-This script defines a `Warehouse` class, which is used to read warehouse and order files, translates items to numbers and defines the neighborhood used by the algorithms.
+This script defines a `Warehouse` class, which is used to read warehouse and order files, encodes items to numbers and prunes the list of PSUs that will be used for the algorithms for better efficiency

 ### `warehouse_gui.py`